magomimmo/modern-cljs/doc/tutorial-08.md

 we're going to exercise.

-Here are some basic documented examples of hiccups usage we're going to experiment with at the bREPL.
+Here are some basic documented examples of hiccups usage we're going to experiment within the bREPL.

 ```clj